Introduction To Data Mining

 - PageRank Algorithm

-This algorithm uses the frequent itemsets to derive an association rule, which is used to classify items which are correlated together or predict the possibility of such association in future.
+This algorithm uses the frequent itemsets to derive an association rule, which is used to classify items that are correlated together or predict the possibility of such association in the future.
 Its basic concept if the subset of a frequent set may also be a frequent set of items.
-It is used in a database of huge transactions and finding useful patterns in such transactions.
+It is used in a database of huge transactions and finding useful patterns in such transactions

 It uses two attributes: